subquery/subql/docs/create/graphql.md

 We recommend users use the JSON type in the following scenarios:
 - When storing structured data in a single field is more manageable than creating multiple separate entities.
 - Saving arbitrary key/value user preferences (where the value can be boolean, textual, or numeric, and you don't want to have separate columns for different data types)
-- The schema is volatile and change frequently
+- The schema is volatile and changes frequently

 ### Define JSON directive
-Define the propery as a JSON type by adding the `jsonField` annotation in the entity, this will automatically generate interfaces for all JSON objects in your project under `types/interfaces.ts`, and you can access them in your mapping function.
+Define the property as a JSON type by adding the `jsonField` annotation in the entity.
+This will automatically generate interfaces for all JSON objects in your project under `types/interfaces.ts`, and you can access them in your mapping function.

 Unlike the entity, the jsonField directive object does not require any `id` field.
 A JSON object is also able to nest with other JSON objects.